The European Super League is symptomatic of capitalism’s final crisis. Socialism will put football fans in charge of the clubs and the sport

 Sky Sports privatised the TV viewership of professional English football (starting a long-term process of gentrification, too).
 Fans who could watch matches on terrestial TV for free now had to rent the right to watch through subscription models (although relatively few matches were shown on terrestial TV, partly because nationalised or socialised industries operating under capitalism are limited by the amount of funding they receive through taxes, which eats into ever-thinning profit margins).
 Socialism will return live football to terrestial, only with all the modern technology that has since enhanced the viewing experience.

-The worker keeps less value than they created, with the surplus value being appropriated by the capitalist and then realised through commodity sales.
-Another counter-reaction to crisis is for the capitalist to deepen this rate of exploitation, again mostly through innovation raising the productivity of labour.
+The worker keeps less value than they created, with the surplus value/labour time being appropriated by the capitalist and then realised through commodity sales.
+Another counter-reaction to crisesrecessions is for the capitalist to deepen this rate of exploitation, again mostly through innovation raising the productivity of labour.
 For exmaple, the capitalist may appropriate four hours of every eight working day but then increase this to five through innovation to counter falling profit rates.
 Or simply cut wages, make redundancies, and so on.

 Wenger also said that “the communist model does not work economically, we all realised that”.
-This is not correct, but it is true that socialism in a handful of countries could never become ‘fully socialist’ in a world dominated by capitalism.
-For example, economies could never be fully planned, since fluctuating foreign prices could not be predicted when importing goods from capitalist corporations (where blockades and sanctions could be circumvented).
+This is not correct, but it is true that socialism in a handful of countries could never become ‘fully socialist’ in a world that remained dominated by capitalism.
+For example, socialist economies until have never be fully planned, since fluctuating foreign prices could not be predicted when importing goods from capitalist corporations (where blockades and sanctions could be circumvented).
 This also made it logical to allow black markets to a certain extent, to build up foreign currency (upon which the socialist bloc eventually became too dependent).
-Decades of improvements in computing power, ‘big data’ and stock coding will make planning much easier in future, meaning the command-and-control system that tended to overlook the finer details is no longer necessary.
+Decades of improvements in computing power, ‘big data’ and stock coding will make planning much easier in future, meaning the command-and-control system that tended to overlook the finer details is no longer necessary, while production is increasingly integrated in terms of parts and systems, anyway.